Windscreen Lifting Devices

 What started out as an idea in colder climates in Europe, panoramic roofs on vehicles are now becoming more popular in Australia.
-The Fit Glass is able to set even the largest roof windscreens into place with one technician.
+We are informed by Mark that the Fit Glass is able to set even the largest roof windscreens into place with one technician.

 By driving the rear wheel of the vehicle over the system footplate the Fit Glass has enough swing and reach to set even the largest panoramic roofs, even on Tesla models.

 Set Up Time

 Such is the industries obsession with speed, one of the first questions technicians ask about lifting devices is “what’s the setup time”?
 I found the Fit Glass System is similar to other lifting devices in terms of set up time, in fact Mark Holmes performed a time laps of a full setup in 2 mins.
 (Forward to Minute 4.28)